purgatoryforcookies/stackZ/README.md

 ## Features

 -   Run terminals in a pipeline
+-   Local, no cloud, no telemetry, no users, no emails
 -   Mac and windows support (linux too but might be lacking)
 -   Sequence runs with delays or healthchecks
 -   Search with CMD+K menu